tinntbg/auto-power-off-klipper/README.md

   {% endif %}
 ```

-The only thing left is to add the following command to your print end macro, that will set a 30 seconds timer:
+The only thing left is to add the following command to your print end macro, that will set a 30 second timer:
 ```
 	UPDATE_DELAYED_GCODE ID=POWER_OFF_PRINTER_CHECK DURATION=30
 ```

 And that is it.
-Now after your print has finished, the printer will cooldown and once the temperature is bellow 50 degreece it will self shutdown.
+Now after your print has finished, the printer will cooldown and once the temperature is below 50 degrees Celsius it will self-shutdown.